 We ran until we worked up a sweat, and then we kept going.
 We pushed ourselves as we pushed each product to its limit, and we'll describe each shirt's performance in its individual review.
-We were most impressed with the Windchaser, whose lightweight material always kept us dry, as well as the Smartwool PhD Ultra Light, constructed of a sleek merino wool that naturally shed moisture.
+We were most impressed with the Windchaser, whose lightweight material always kept us dry, as well as the Smartwool PhD Ultra Light, constructed of sleek merino wool that naturally shed moisture.
 The Marmot All-Around and Reaxion had similar breathability measures; both were snug and constructed with one cohesive fabric, yet still airy enough to let us breathe.
 We generally preferred looser fits, like that of the Nike Tailwind, as opposed to snug ones, like that of the Brooks Distance.
 We were pleasantly surprised to find that out winter layers breathed well, too.
 The Under Armour ColdGear Reactor had great underarm panels and a light polyester material that let heat escape before we got bogged down.

 Now, we realize that this metric sounds a whole lot like the one described above.
 But, during our testing, we found it important to separate "breathability" from "drying speed," and we'll explain why.
 As far as our calculations go, "breathability" is the measure of how air passed through a garment, whereas "drying speed" is the measure of how quickly moisture that has accumulated in the shirt dries out.